 I think that’s totally backward.
 I actually think that a good pre-registration makes unpredicted results more useable, not less.
 The reason is that you can document for your reader the solid reasons that, ex ante, you predicted what you did, If your pre-reg reads as sincere, it’s easier for a reader to see how you learned from your data, and feel that they are learning alongside you.

 An anecdote to this effect.
-(I have to obscure some details here because this concerns a paper currently at the R&R stage and would prefer readers not to draw too clear a link to the paper in question.)
 A collaborator and I wrote a paper that goes something like this: “A few years ago, we subscribed to Theory X. We ran some pre-registered studies testing Theory X. But look, it just doesn’t pan out!
 So, we stopped believing it, but we noticed that the data we have so far are actually pretty consistent with Theory Y. So, we devised new tests of Theory Y, and they pan out nicely.
 We pre-registered every single study along the way, to document the evolution in our thinking.”

 I’m wary of counting my chickens before they’re hatched, but more than one reviewer of that paper used words like “refreshing” and “transparent” to describe that narrative.
 And notice how much harder it would have been to do if we had not pre-registered an initial sincere belief in Theory X. I suspect we would have had to navigate a lot more concern about whether we have a vendetta against Theory X and whether the initial tests of it were really a fair shake.

 There’s a lot to figure out about how to write and evaluate pre-registrations.
 The JOP move means we’ll be having those discussions sooner rather than later.
 I’d encourage my friends and colleagues not to bind themselves too firmly to any particular standard for pre-registrations. (“A valid pre-reg MUST include elements X, Y, and Z.”)